Home Debt Consolidation How to Manage Debt in Retirement

 • Cooking at home more now that you have more time in the day.

-• Get a part-time or temporary job to increase your income, allowing you to potentially pay off your debt faster.
+• Get a part-time or temporary job to increase your income, as this will help pay off your debt faster.
 Once you pay off your debt, you can put more in savings for the future.

 • Create a savings or emergency fund if possible to cover any unexpected or large bills that could increase your debt or put you back into debt in the future.

-If your income is not high enough, you may have to choose between saving or paying down your debt.
-Both can be beneficial, depending on your financial situation.
+If your income is not high enough, it may be better to choose between saving or paying down your debt.
+Both planning solutions can be beneficial, depending on your financial situation.

 Using retirement to pay off debt

-Because of taxes and penalties, it is rarely advised that you use retirement funds to pay off debt.1 If you are considering doing so, you should speak with a financial advisor or explore other debt relief alternatives like a debt settlement plan with ClearOne Advantage.
+Because of taxes and penalties, you shouldn’t really use your retirement savings to pay off debt.
+If you are considering doing so, you should ask for financial advice or explore other debt relief products and services like a debt settlement plan with ClearOne Advantage.
 A Certified Debt Specialist can give you a savings estimate over the phone at 866-481-1597.

 Instead of withdrawing money directly out of your account, you could use any retirement income you are receiving to pay down debt.
-The trick is getting your expenses low enough to be able to make an impact on your debt.
-Keep in mind that if your goal is to pay down debt, you need to pay more than the minimum monthly payments your creditor asks for each month.
+The trick is getting your expenses low enough to make an impact on your debt.
+Keep in mind that you need to pay more than the minimum monthly payments your creditor asks for each month if your goal is to pay down debt.

-If you skim down your expenses enough you may be able to use your retirement income to pay off debt.
-The two main methods for credit card debt relief are the debt snowball method or debt avalanche method.
-See below how they differ to decide which one would be best for you.
+If you lower your expenses enough, you may be able to use your retirement account to pay off your debt.
+The two main methods for credit card debt relief are the debt snowball method and the debt avalanche method

 Debt snowball method